MicrosoftDocs/azure-devops-docs/docs/organizations/audit/auditing-streaming.md

 Streams send data to Splunk via the HTTP Event Collector endpoint.

 1. Enable this feature in Splunk.
 For more information, see this [Splunk documentation](https://aka.ms/adostreamingsplunkdocumentation).

    Once it's enabled, you should have an HTTP Event Collector token and the URL to your Splunk instance.
-You need both of these pieces of information to create a Splunk stream.
+You need both the token and URL to create a Splunk stream.

    :::image type="content" source="media/auditing-streaming/create-stream-splunk.png" alt-text="Enter topic endpoint and access key that you noted earlier":::

 > [!NOTE]
 > When you're creating a new Event Collector token in Splunk, don't check “Enable indexer acknowledgement”.
 If it's checked, then no events flow into Splunk.
 You can edit the token in Splunk to remove that setting.

-2. Your Splunk URL is the pointer to your Splunk instance.
+2. Enter your Splunk URL, which is the pointer to your Splunk instance.
 Ensure that you include “input-” at the start of your Splunk URL.
-So, if your Splunk URL was “https://prd-p-2k3mp2xhznbs.cloud.splunk.com:8088" then enter https://input-prd-p-2v3mp2xhznbs.cloud.splunk.com:8088.
+So, if your Splunk URL was “https://prd-p-2k3mp2xhznbs.cloud.splunk.com:8088," enter https://input-prd-p-2v3mp2xhznbs.cloud.splunk.com:8088.
-3. Place the event collector token you created in the token field.
+3. Enter the event collector token you created into the token field.
 4. Select **Set up** and your stream's configured.

 Events begin to arrive on Splunk within 5 minutes.